THURSDAY SPECIAL EVENT

 The goal of this session is to provide farmers with insight into the way the organic seed industry works.
 Although seed is one of the primary inputs on any organic farm, farmers often do not have access to information regarding where their seed comes from, how and by whom it is produced, factors that drive availability and pricing, and challenges and opportunities in organic seed production.
 As climate change and the unique challenges of organic farming drive farmer interest in adaptable vegetable varieties, we think it is important to shed light on what is happening in the organic seed world to meet these challenges.
 Topics covered will include organic variety development and product “pipelines”, partnerships and collaborations among seed industry players, current seed production challenges, and post-COVID seed availability concerns.
 There will be ample Q&A opportunity to discuss organic varieties of interest with farmers in attendance and to hear directly from farmers about their experiences with seed companies and/or seed availability.

-It Takes a Community: the intersection of place, purpose and power in landscape, stewardship, and conservation.
+It Takes a Community: place, purpose and power in landscape, stewardship, and conservation.

 Presenter: Melanie Kirby